Overview

 representing different types of variables.
 The root of this class

-hierarchy is the abstract trait Var
+hierarchy is the abstract trait Var.

-represents a mapping from variables to values, and can
+An Assignment represents a mapping from variables to values, and can

 be treated as a function.
-The value of a variable v1
+The value of a variable v1 in assignment

-can be obtained by a2(v1)
+a2 can be obtained by a2(v1).

 Note that an assignment stores a single value for a variable, not a probability distribution over values.
 (Of course FACTORIE has extensive facilities for representing distributions over values, but these are not intrinsic to a variable definition or assignment—rather they are the purview of inference, because different inference methods may choose to use different distribution representations for the same variable.)

-There are multiple concrete sub-classes of Assignment
+There are multiple concrete sub-classes of Assignment.
+A

-can be modified.
-A TargetAssignment
+MutableAssignment can be modified.
+A TargetAssignment returns the

 gold-standard (e.g. human-labeler-provided) value for a

 variable when such a labeled value is available.
-An Assignment1
+An Assignment1 is

 a compact efficient representation for the value assignment of a

-single variable (similarly Assignment2..4
+single variable (similarly Assignment2..4 also exist).
+A

-is an arbitrarily-sized mutable assignment with
+HashMapAssignment is an arbitrarily-sized mutable assignment with

 storage based on a HashMap.